twixraider81/exolang/README.md

 Prerequisites
 -------------
-I develop on a Debian syste.
-In order to install the prerequisites it's suffice to do do: apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind You will need atleast boost 1.54.
+I develop on a Debiann syste.
+In order to install the prerequisites it's suffice to do do:

+apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind You will need atleast boost 1.54.